 9.1 Unless Regulation 10 applies, the degree assessment for each course shall be completed by the end of the half-session in which teaching for that course concludes.

-9.3 In each academic year candidates shall not be afforded in any course more than two opportunities of degree assessment, including continuous assessment and/or written examinations as appropriate.
-There shall normally be only one opportunity of degree assessment in each academic year for courses at level 4 or above.
+9.2* In each academic year candidates shall not be afforded in any course more than two opportunities of degree assessment, including continuous assessment and/or written examinations as appropriate.
+However, unless Regulation 21 Sub-Section (a) applies, only results obtained at the first available opportunity of assessment in any academic year shall contribute towards Honours degree assessment; and there shall normally be only one opportunity of degree assessment in each academic year for courses at level 4 or above.

 10. The Senatus Academicus may require candidates in Honours programmes to undergo a final Honours assessment, including continuous assessment and/or written examinations as appropriate.
 For such candidates, the Committee may waive the requirements of Regulation 9.1.